r3eckon/EZNet/README.md

 You are almost ready to start using the created packet structure.
 Inside the NetClient and/or NetServer class (this depends on what you need) :

-	1. Create a new SendMyData() style function.
+1A 		Create a new SendMyData() style function.
 Add any parameters you need, such as Client ID.
 		This function can then instantiate a NetPacket class and set the CID to the input parameter.
 		The important part is to then set the NetPacket.data value to the result of PacketUtils.Pack() And finally use either the TCPOut or UDPOut threaded queues to send using TCP or UDP.

+OR

+1B		Use the universal SendTCP() or SendUDP() functions.
+These functions take in a IPacket implementing class.
+		They are well suited for most uses and queue the packet passed in for sending on the picked send queue.
+		However, being universal, they are not suited for executing other lines of code before or after send.
+		This is why for network actions that do more than just send data, it's better use the 1A steps.

 2. Add a new case inside the OnReceive() function for your NetData.TYPE What you do next is case dependent, however the idea is to create an instance of your packet structure class.
 		Then calling the MyPacketStructure.DecodeRaw() function passing in the p.data array received from the network.
 		Finally, either directly update the datastore using the data stored in phtemp to set data for the correct ID.